 Securing routers with HomeKit

 Routers that support HomeKit let users improve the security of their home network by managing the Wi-Fi access that HomeKit accessories have to their local network and to the internet.
-The routers also support Private PSK (PPSK) authentication, so accessories can be added to the Wi-Fi network using a key that’s specific to the accessory and that can be revoked when needed.
+The routers also support Private PSK (PPSK) authentication, so accessories can be added to the Wi-Fi network using a key that’s specific to the accessory, which can be revoked when needed.
 PPSK authentication improves security by not exposing the main Wi-Fi password to accessories, as well as by allowing the router to securely identify an accessory even if it were to change its MAC address.

 Using the Home app, a user can configure access restrictions for groups of accessories as follows:

 No restriction: Allow unrestricted access to the internet and the local network.